Brady, Mahomes set for Super Bowl classic - RFI

 Sunday's Super Bowl brings the curtain down on an NFL season that has been completed successfully despite a nationwide coronavirus pandemic that has surged out of control at different times.

-While Covid-19 forced multiple games to be postponed, and in one case required a team to start a game without a recognised quarterback, the league's safety protocols have largely held firm.
+While Covid-19 forced multiple games to be postponed, and in one case required a team to start a game without a recognized quarterback, the league's safety protocols have largely held firm.

 While most games this season took place in empty stadiums, limited numbers of fans were allowed into some venues.

-Sunday's game will host a socially distanced crowd of around 25,000 in a venue which normally holds around 65,000 spectators.
+Sunday's game will host a socially distanced crowd of around 25,000 in a venue that normally holds around 65,000 spectators.

 The crowd will include 7,500 vaccinated frontline health workers who have been invited to attend by the NFL.

-Dr. Anthony Fauci, chief medical advisor to US President Joe Biden, has meanwhile urged Americans not to gather for parties for fear of causing a resurgence of the virus.
+Dr. Anthony Fauci, chief medical advisor to US President Joe Biden, has meanwhile urged Americans not to gather for parties over fear of causing a resurgence of the virus.

 "As much fun as it is to get together for a big Super Bowl party, now is not the time to do that," Fauci said.
 "Watch the game and enjoy it, but do it with your family or the people in your household."